HackerPrat/AdapterAssist/README.md

 ## Installation

-To use Adapter Assist, simply download the script and run it in your terminal.
+To use Adapter Assist, simply download the executable and run it in your terminal as follows:

 ```bash
 wget https://github.com/HackerPrat/AdapterAssist/raw/main/AdapterAssist \